Fukuiraptor: History

 The type specimen is a partial skeleton (designated FPDM-V97122) discovered in the Kitadani quarry near Katsuyama in the Fukui prefecture.
 It is thought that this specimen was not mature and an adult may have been larger.
 The remains of many other individuals have been found in the quarry, with numerous humeri, femurs, and teeth being assigned to this species.
-However, the other individuals recovered from the same locality are mostly juveniles that were smaller than the holotype (Currie & Azuma, 2006), in the smallest case less than a quarter of the holotype's size.
+However, the other individuals recovered from the same locality are mostly juveniles that were smaller than the holotype (Azuma & Currie, 2006), in the smallest case less than a quarter of the holotype's size.
 A tooth (NDC-P0001) discovered in a block of conglomerate from the Sebayashi Formation has been referred to Fukuiraptor as well.